apache/mxnet/docs/tutorials/python/float16.md

 ## Using the Gluon API

-With Gluon, we need to take care of two things to convert a model to support float16.
+With Gluon, you need to take care of two main things to convert a model to support float16.
 1. Cast the Gluon Block, so as to cast the parameters of layers and change the type of input expected, to float16.
 2. Cast the data to float16 to match the input type expected by the blocks if necessary.

 ### Training
-Let us look at an example of training a Resnet50 model with the Caltech101 dataset with float16.
+Let us look at an example of training a Resnet50 model with the [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) dataset using float16.

-First, let us get some import stuff out of the way.
+Before you begin, you can import the methods you will be using at once.

 ```python
 import os